inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

    Various analog signal representations

-The first representation is called range-based, and it’s used by the unit disc radio.
-The advantage of this data structure is that it’s compact, predictable, and provides high performance.
-The disadvantage is that it’s very inaccurate in terms of modeling reality.
+The first representation is called range-based, and it is used by the unit disc radio.
+The advantage of this data structure is that it is compact, predictable, and provides high performance.
+The disadvantage is that it is very inaccurate in terms of modeling reality.
 Nevertheless, this representation might be sufficient for developing a new routing protocol if accurate simulation of packet loss is not important.